Simultaneous All-versus-Nothing Refutation of Local Realism and Noncontextuality by a Single System

 Finally, the left-hand side of Eq.~(\ref{e15}) is the product of mutually commuting operators $x_{2}y_{4}y_{6}$, $y_{2}x_{4}y_{6}$, $y_{2}y_{4}x_{6}$ and $x_{2}x_{4}x_{6}$, which can be simultaneously measured by a single measurement apparatus, to be considered below.
 Now, the contradiction between NCHV theories and QM can be seen by combining Eqs.~(\ref{e11})-(\ref{e15}).

-Because each $v$-value appears twice on the left-hand sides of Eqs.~(\ref{e11})-(\ref{e15}) and can only be assigned the value $+1$ or $-1$, the product of all the left-hand sides must be $+1$, while the product of all the right-hand sides equals to $-1$.
-Therefore, the attempt to assign values, as in Eqs.~(\ref{e11})-(\ref{e15}), to these ten operators must fail.
-This failure means that any NCHV theory contradicts quantum mechanical predictions in Eqs.~(\ref{id1})-(\ref{id5}).
-With emphasis, the contradiction occurs in predictions for these operators on a nonstatistical level.
-Therefore, our scheme also completes the demonstration of the all-versus-nothing contextuality, without sepecifying any state of the system.
+Because each $v$-value appears twice on the left-hand sides of Eqs.~(\ref{e11})-(\ref{e15}) and can only be assigned the value $+1$ or $-1$, the product of the left-hand sides must be $+1$, whereas the product of the right-hand sides must be $-1$.
+As a result, the attempt to assign values to these ten operators, as shown in Eqs.~(\ref{e11})-(\ref{e15}), must fail.
+This failure implies that any NCHV theory contradicts the quantum mechanical predictions in Eqs.~(\ref{id1})-(\ref{id5}).
+The contradiction occurs on a nonstatistical level in predictions for these operators.
+As a result, our scheme completes the demonstration of the all-versus-nothing contextuality without sepecifying any state of the system.
 Namely, our proof of contextuality is state-independent.